 The National Association of Science Writers especially wants to encourage the kind of critical, probing article that would not receive an award from an interest group.
 Separate prizes and Certificates of Recognition will be awarded for investigative or interpretive reporting about the sciences and their impact for good and bad.
 Work must have been published or broadcast between Jan.
 1 and Dec.
-31. NASW will award separate cash prizes of $2,500 for writing judged best in each of fivecategories: books, commentary or opinion, science reporting, science reporting with a local or regional focus, and longform science reporting.
-Winners and their publishers/broadcasters will also receive certificates.
+31. NASW will award separate cash prizes of $2,500 for writing judged best in each of five categories: books, commentary or opinion, science reporting, science reporting for a local or regional market, and longform science reporting.

 Scripps Howard Awards

 The awards include several categories of interest to environmental journalists, including but not limited to the Meeman Award for Environmental Reporting.
 Cash awards total $180,000 in 17 categories.
 The Meeman award is given to encourage journalists to help educate the public and public officials on environmental issues.
 Results achieved by the reporting may be included.
 Open to newspapers (publish three or more times weekly in the previous calendar year), television and radio stations, broadcast and cable networks, cable systems, wire services, news syndicates, syndication or program services, and online news sites.
 Several are open to news magazines. $50 entry fee.